Hisar (city): Tughlaq era

 Hisar was founded in 1354 AD, as 'Hisar-e-Firoza' by Firoz Shah Tughlaq, who reigned over the Sultanate of Delhi from 1351 to 1388.
 He built a walled fort with four gates, the Delhi Gate and Mori Gate to the east, the Nagori Gate to the south, and the Talaqi Gate to the west.
 The construction of the fort started in 1354 AD and was completed in 1356 AD.
 In the middle of the fort stood the Firoz Shah Palace.
 Apart from its several underground apartments, the complex had different buildings such as Baradari, Lat ki Masjid, Diwan-e-Aam, and Shahi Darwaza.
-Near the palace was the Gujri Mahal built by the emperor for his wife name Gujri.
-The city was named as Hisar-e-Firoza, which means Fort of Firoz in Persian.
+The emperor had the Gujri Mahal built for his wife named Gujri near the palace.
+The city's name means fort of Firoz in Persian.
 Timur invaded the city in 1398 AD and his soldiers set fire to the fort.

-The city later came under the rule of Sayyid dynasty and Lodi dynasty before Babur defeated Ibrahim Lodi in the first battle of Panipat.
+The city later came under the rule of the Sayyid dynasty and Lodi dynasty before Babur defeated Ibrahim Lodi in the first battle of Panipat.

 Mughal era

 When Babur invaded India in 1524–1526, Hisar was part of Ibrahim Lodi's empire.
 In the battle of Panipat in 1526, Babur sent prince Humayun, who succeeded in defeating the army of Ibrahim Lodi.
 Babur handed over the city of Hisar to Humayun as a reward for his success on his first military expedition.
 In 1540, Hisar came under the control of Sher Shah Suri when he defeated Humayun but Humayun took it back in 1555 and assigned it to Akbar.
 During Akbar's reign (1556–1605), Hisar once again became a place of considerable importance.
-The city remained under the rule of Mughals until 1760.
+The city remained under Mughal rule until 1760.